seilylook/seilylook.github.io/posts/infra_structure/kubernetes/cka/lab_test/index.md

 ### 1. Question

-Use context: `kubectl config use-context k8s-c2-AC`
+Use context: `k config use-context k8s-c2-AC`

 The cluster admin asked you to find out the following information about etcd runngin on cluster2-controlplane1: